Natural Fall Wreaths

 Ornamental Grass Wreath

-Ornamental grasses add a feathery texture to flowerbeds; just consider what they could do for your seasonal wreath!
-To create this carefree wreath for fall, wire 10-inch-long bundles of explosion grass and purple fountaingrass seedheads to a straw wreath form.
+Ornamental grasses add a feathery texture to flowerbeds; just consider what they could do for your seasonal homemade wreath!
+To create this carefree fall wreath, wire 10-inch-long bundles of explosion grass and purple fountaingrass seedheads to a straw wreath form.
 Overlap the cut ends of the grasses and vary their directions to create a wispy pinwheel shape.

 Gourd and Artichoke Wreath

 Artichokes dazzle on a fall door wreath, even if they aren't your favorite veggie.
 Grab a twig wreath and begin tucking in the stems of real or faux greenery until the wreath is mostly covered.
 Attach the gourds by piercing a 3-inch piece of galvanized wire (18 gauge) into one end of a gourd.
 Wrap the wire around the grapevine to secure the gourd in place.
 Continue securing gourds to the natural wreath until you're happy with the arrangement.
 While this wreath was made using faux greens with buds and artichokes already attached, you can wire these add-ons to the wreath with the technique used to attach the gourds.